SungJJinKang/DoomsEngine/README.md

 Some Library can be contained, but i'll try to make everything myself

-i had maked some indie games with Unity game engine ( https://play.google.com/store/apps/details?id=com.milli.findkiller2&hl=ko )
+i had maked some indie games with Unity game engine [Google PlayStore](https://play.google.com/store/apps/details?id=com.milli.findkiller2&hl=ko)

 but i wanna make game from scratch myself, This project is beginning of that.